StanBoyet/expenses-api/README.md

 # Expenses API

+## Hosted version

+An hosted version is ready at http://expenses-api.herokuapp.com/.
+Visit the homepage to wake up the app, as it's a free-dyno.
+First request is gonna take ~30 seconds.
+After that, you'll be ready to go !

+You can host it locally as well.
+For demo datas, run `rake demo:populate`.

 ## Routes

 `Prefix` is just rails' name for its routes, you shouldn't be concerned by this.
 Neither by `Controller#Action`